nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 **Secure the vintage software and preserve it on new technology**

-**Aim of this project:**
-Being able to use the RL02/RL01 Emulator on all DEC vintage computer platforms.

 **Overview:**
 Project Start was in 2009.
 In the initial phase, a PIC processor and shortly afterwards an ARM SBC